abnormalhare/Bad-x86_64/README.md

 The worst way to make an x86_64 emulator.
 This is a library.
 The file to include is `x86.c`.

 ## How to use

+Use this code block and the comments as a simple way to use this emulator!
 ```c
 #include "x86/x86.h"